wgross/TreeStore/README.md

 # TreeStore
-A powershell file system provide for storing simply structured data
+A powershell file system provide for storing simply structured data.
+Implementaion of the file system provider relies heavily from an extended fork of [beefarinos p2f framework](https://github.com/beefarino/p2f).
+The fork can be found at [here](https://github.com/wgross/p2f).

 ## Installation